vburckhardt/terraform-ibm-landing-zone/README.md

 For proof-of-technology environments, use the `auto-init` flag.
 For more information, see [Initializing service instances using recovery crypto units](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-initialize-hsm-recovery-crypto-unit).

-## Customize your environment
+### Customize your environment

-You have two ways to customize your environment with Secure Landing Zone: using Terraform input variables or the `override.json` file.
+You have two ways to tailor your environment with Secure Landing Zone: utilizing Terraform input variables or the `override.json` file.

 ### Customizing by using Terraform input variables

-In the first method, you set a couple of required input variables for your respective pattern and then provision the environment.
+In the first approach, you set a few required input variables for your respective pattern and then provision the environment.

 The list of input variables can be found in the `variables.tf` file of the pattern directory: